New Zealand Cruises

 There are a number of ports around New Zealand that are able to host ships.
 Most of which are located along the east coast.
 The Bay of Islands is north of Auckland and it is a tender port.
 The Bay is abundant in islands, beaches and quaint towns.
 Passengers will also have many opportunities to enjoy water-based shore tours arranged by many cruise lines.

 Cruise passengers who find themselves in Auckland for a day can make the most of their time here by enjoying the urban attractions.
 Queen Street is a famous for its superb shopping if you’re up for a gentle stroll and plenty of browsing.
 The waterfront precinct is home to several restaurants and cafes which are great for those who wish to enjoy a meal of beverage while the take in the view of the harbour and various vessels.
 It won’t take you long to see why Auckland is known as the City of Sails!

-Tauranga is located to the south of Auckland and it is also often frequented by cruise ships.
+Tauranga is located to the south of Auckland and it is also often frequented when cruising New Zealand.
 This relaxing beach orientated city is the ideal place to enjoy some relaxing time on shore.
 Near where the ships dock in Tauranga you will find the suburb of Mount Maunganui and it is known to rival the Gold Coast.